 - Broader activities in which I will promote AWL ideas and literature.
 (Members are expected to join and be active in the trade union - or student union, etc. - relevant to their job, and may also be active in other campaigns or movements): ..........

-- To sell AWL literature (Solidarity, fortnightly, plus pamphlets, books, etc).
+- To sell AWL literature (our newspaper, plus pamphlets, books, etc).

 - To respond to big political struggles, events and mobilisations (strikes, demonstrations, etc)".